papis/papis/doc/source/install.rst

     nix-env -i papis

-For the development version, just clone the repository
+For the development version, just clone the repository:

 .. code:: sh

     git clone git@github.com:papis/papis.git
     cd papis

-and start hacking it with
+and start hacking it with:

 .. code:: sh